 The Maison Amex took place directly on Crescent Street (not the same location as this year).
 It was in the building that was formerly the restaurant of F1 world champion Jacques Villeneuve, which is fitting.

-It was across from the main stage of the Grand Prix Festival and at the foot of the famous Leonard Cohen mural.
+It was across from the main stage of the Grand Prix Festival, and at the foot of the famous Leonard Cohen mural.
+Hard to find a better location.

 I went with one of my friends right at opening on the first day, and there was already a small lineup because we were early.

 The line moved very quickly once the doors opened.
-The employee looked at my card and ID and welcomed us.
+The employee looked at my Amex Platinum Card and ID and welcomed us.

 The Amex cards that gave access to the event were clearly displayed on signs outside, so that passersby who see the Amex branding don’t think they can enter with their $120 Amex card.

-(Like for example, the only Canadian card that’s essential for all types of travelers without exceptions; it has its only increased offer of the year right now!!!)
+(Like for example, the only Canadian card that’s a must-have for all types of travelers without exception; its new standard offer is almost as good as some of its past increased offers!!!)

 Banks love legal terms, so there was the typical disclaimer posted in the entrance hallway.